 Another of the things to do in Costa Rica to appreciate its nature and diversity if walking the hanging bridges of Monteverde.
 I am a massive fan of hanging bridges – I walked one in Val di Sole recently, and one in Guyana.
 I found them to be fabulous ways to get views of the forest and (especially in Guyana) of the local wildlife!

-These tours in Monteverde also include a walk on the suspended bridges:
+This tour in Monteverde also includes a walk on the suspended bridges:

 Admire the Local Wildlife